 Bag decorating was probably the calmest everyone was all day too!
 We did have a bag fatality when Mary tried to remove a sticker, so I recommend keeping a few extra bags on hand.

-I made the pinata because I couldn’t find one that I liked.
+Irving the Halloween Spider Pinata came about because I couldn’t find one that I liked.
 I was able to make it from things I had in my craft room